wipdev-tech/goschulte/README.md

-# Goschulte (work in progress)
+# Goschulte

 **Schulte tables using Go and TailwindCSS**

 Schulte tables are a type of visual search exercise that can help to improve your reading speed, attention, and peripheral vision.
-They consist of a grid of numbers or letters that are arranged in random order.
-The goal is to find each number or letter in the grid, starting from the top left and moving down and to the right, as quickly as possible.
+They consist of a grid of numbers that are arranged in random order.
+The goal is to find all the numbers in the grid, as quickly as possible, while focusing on the center of the table.

-You can start playing and practicing here: [link to be added after deployment]
+You can start playing and practicing here: <https://goschulte.onrender.com>
+(Render.com shuts down deployments on the free tier so first load might take some time.)

 ## Local Development